coleworsley/interview-prep/GeneralWeb.md

 ### In as much detail as possible, explain how you would localize an application.

+1. Figure out what the target language / culture is
+2. Define the scope of localization (which parts of the application will need to change)
+3. Find someone to do the translations
+4. Internationalize - make it easy to localize
+  * Make resource files
+5. Test the translations
+6. Deploy

 ### Tell me two advantages of testing your code.